 Outline dates and arrangements have also now been made about some of next year's FIDE Seniors events.
 See our calendar page.

-Congratulations to the four new World Champions: Tamar Khmiadashvili (Women 65+), Elvira Berend (Women 50+), Evgeny Sveshnikov (Open 65+), and Julio Granda Zuniga (Open 50+).
+You can still read our Report, with photographs and games, about the 2017 FIDE Seniors World Championships in Italy.
+Congratulations to the Champions: Tamar Khmiadashvili (Women 65+), Elvira Berend (Women 50+), Evgeny Sveshnikov (Open 65+), and Julio Granda Zuniga (Open 50+).

 Moves are afoot to establish a FIDE Seniors Commission to improve conditions for 50+ and 65+ players in future FIDE competitions.
 Now a new website is being developed for this purpose; please read the statement there by former European Senior Champion, IM Jan Rooze.